+An example of system model philosophy is the use of proto-flight model versus the utilization of engineering qualification model.

-Flight software review phasing [MGT, SDP;SRR, PDR]
+Flight software review phasing [MGT, SDP;SRR, PDR].

 For flight software the following software versus system level reviews synchronisation shall be planned as follows: